-A nursing home, convalescent home, rest home, or elder care facility can be held legally responsible -- meaning that a personal injury or medical malpractice lawsuit can be filed -- when an act of negligence, neglect, or abuse on the premises ends up causing harm to a patient or resident.
+A nursing home, convalescent home, rest home, or long-term care facility can be held legally responsible—meaning that a personal injury or medical malpractice lawsuit can be filed—when an act of negligence, neglect, or abuse on the premises ends up causing harm to a patient or resident.

-There are countless accidents, intentional acts, and failures to act that may leave a nursing home or other care facility on the legal hook, either based on the conduct of an employee or based on a policy or ongoing practice at the facility.
+There are countless accidents, intentional acts, and failures to act that may leave a nursing home or other care facility on the legal hook for injuries or preventable health problems, either based on the conduct of an employee or based on a policy or ongoing practice at the facility.
 Here are a few examples:

 Failure to keep the premises reasonably safe and free of hazards (meaning dangers that the facility and its staff are aware of, and those they should be aware of through reasonable diligence).
-This includes everything from preventing slip and fall accidents to preventing one resident from attacking another.
+This includes everything from preventing slip and fall accidents to preventing one resident from physically assaulting another.

 Negligent hiring of an employee who ends up neglecting, abusing, or otherwise intentionally harming a patient.
 The failure to properly train and supervise employees may also come into play here.